-We conducted the experiments on the relationship between $L_1$, $L_2$, and $L_3$ errors in DRE and the KL-divergence of the data.
-In the experiments, we generated 100 sets of 5-dimensional datasets with the KL-divergence of 1, 2, 4, 6, 8, 10, 12, and 14.
-For each dataset, DRE was conducted using $\alpha$-divergence and KL-divergence loss functions, then $L_1$, $L_2$, and $L_3$ errors were observed.
-We reported the results as Figure \ref{Setion_3_Figure_ExperimentLp_KLdivergence}.
-The details on the experimental settings and neural network training are provided in Section \ref{Apdx_section_TheDatailsofNeumericalExperiments} in the Appendix.
+We conducted experiments to investigate the relationship between $L_1$, $L_2$, and $L_3$ errors in DRE and the KL-divergence of the data.
+In these experiments, we generated 100 sets of 5-dimensional datasets with KL-divergence values of 1, 2, 4, 6, 8, 10, 12, and 14.
+For each dataset, DRE was performed using the $\alpha$-divergence and KL-divergence loss functions, and the resulting $L_1$, $L_2$, and $L_3$ errors were recorded.
+The results are presented in Figure \ref{Setion_3_Figure_ExperimentLp_KLdivergence}.
+Details of the experimental settings and neural network training procedures are provided in Section \ref{Apdx_section_TheDetailsOfNumericalExperiments}.

-As displayed in Figure \ref{Setion_3_Figure_ExperimentLp_KLdivergence}, the estimation errors for $p > 0$ increased significantly, which accelerates as $p$ becomes larger.
-In contrast, when $p = 0$, a relatively mild increase was observed.
-As indicated by Theorem \ref{main_section_3_theorem_sample_requirement}, these results highlight the impact of the KL-divergence in the data on $L_p$ error with $p > 1$ in DRE $f$-divergence loss functions.
+As shown in Figure \ref{Setion_3_Figure_ExperimentLp_KLdivergence}, the estimation errors for $p > 1$ increased significantly, with this growth accelerating as $p$ becomes larger.
+In contrast, when $p = 1$, the increase in estimation error was relatively mild.
+Consistent with Theorem \ref{main_section_3_theorem_sample_requirement}, these results demonstrate the significant impact of KL-divergence on $L_p$ errors for $p > 1$ in DRE with $f$-divergence loss functions.